Canvas FAQs for SWOSU University Faculty

 What are my SWOSU Dawg Tag / password for logging into Canvas?

-To log into Canvas, use your full 8-digit SWOSU DawgTag [S1] as your username.
-You can contact the ITS Help Desk (580-774-7070) if you are unable to locate your SWOSU DawgTag.
+To log into Canvas, use your full 8-digit SWOSU DawgTag as your username.
+You can contact the ITS Help Desk (580.774.7070) if you are unable to locate your SWOSU DawgTag.

 Your Canvas account is automatically activated and available when you teach for SWOSU; instructors automatically receive a Canvas course for each course they are teaching.
 Students are automatically added to Canvas courses when they register.
-For non-traditional (auxiliary) courses employees need to contact ITS (580-774-7070).
+For non-traditional (auxiliary) courses employees need to complete the “Auxiliary Course Request” that is located in Faculty Commons.

 How do I reset my password if I've lost or forgotten it?

-If you have previously logged in to Canvas successfully and changed your password so that it's no longer the default password.
-If in this case, you lose or forget your password, then click on the "Don’t know your password?" link on SWOSU's log-in page for Canvas.
+If you have previously logged in to Canvas successfully and changed your password so that it is no longer the default password.
+If in this case, you lose or forget your password, then click on the "Do not know your password?" link on SWOSU's log-in page for Canvas.
 Enter your email address and a link will be emailed to you with instructions for resetting your password.
 Please see this video tutorial for more details on how to change your password to a password of your choice.

 How do I change my password for Canvas?